runsecret/rsec/README.md

 ## How It Works

 RunSecret uses **secret references** to solve these problems.
 Think of these as pointers that replace the secrets themselves.
-To use RunSercet you simply:
+To use RunSecret you simply:

-1. Update your environment variabes or `.env` files with references to secrets (not the secrets themselves)
+1. Update your environment variables or `.env` files with references to secrets (not the secrets themselves)
 2. Use `rsec run` to inject actual secret values from your vault at runtime
 3. Continue using your existing development workflow with no code changes!